 The plan should be reviewed and updated periodically by the permittee.
-Revisions shall be submitted to DEP for review and approval for O&G facilities, or through a permit modification for facilities operating under a permit issued under the municipal or residual waste regulations.
+Revisions should be submitted to DEP for review and approval for any changes to approved alternate waste management practices for radioactive materials generated from processing residual wastes on an O&G well site, or through a permit modification for facilities operating under a permit issued under the municipal or residual waste regulations.
 At a minimum, this should occur when any of the following occurs:

-- 1) Applicable DEP regulations or policies are revised. - 2) The RP Action Plan fails during an incident. - 3) The facility operation changes in a manner that would interfere with implementation of the RP Action Plan.
+- 1) Applicable DEP regulations or policies are revised. - 2) The RP Action Plan fails during an incident. - 3) The facility or O&G well site operation changes in a manner that would interfere with implementation of the RP Action Plan.